-2. Command Staff -Safety Officer

-The Safety Officer ensures that all activities are conducted in as safe a manner as possible under the circumstances which exist.
-Below is a checklist of responsibilities.

-- \\\\1.
-Check in with Site Commander (SC) for situation briefing. - \\\\2.
-Obtain necessary equipment and supplies from Logistics. - \\\\3.
-Put on position identifier, such as vest, ifavailable. - \\\\4.
-Open and maintain a position log.
-Maintain all required records and documentation to support the history of the emergency or disaster. - \\\\5.
-Document the following: - a) Messages received

-- b) Action taken

-- c) Decision justification and documentation

-- d) Requests filled
+a) Messages received

-- \\\\1.
-Monitor drills, exercises, and emergency response activities for safety.
-Identify and mitigate safety hazards and situations. - 2.
-Stop or modify all unsafe operations. - \\\\3.
-Ensure that responders use appropriate safety equipment. - \\\\4.
-Think ahead and anticipate situations and problems before they occur.
-Anticipate situation changes, such as severe aftershocks, in all planning. - \\\\5.
-Keep the Site Commander advised of your status and activity, and on any problem areas that now need or will require solutions.

-1. When authorized by SC, deactivate the unit and close out all logs.
+b) Action taken c) Decision justification and documentation d) Requests filled Operatio onal Duties 12345. situations.
+2. Stop or modify all unsafe operations.
+3. Ensure that responders use appropriate safety equipment.
+4. Think ahead and anticipate situations and problems before they occur.
+Anticipate situation changes, such as severe aftershocks, in all planning.
+Closing D Down 1.
+When authorized by SC, deactivate the unit and close out all logs.
 Provide logs and other relevant documents to the Documentation Unit.
 Return equipment and reusable supplies to Logistics.

-3. Operations Chief

-The Site Operations Chief manages the direct response to the disaster, which can include the following: Site Facility Check/Security, Search & Rescue, Medical, Student Care, and Student Release.
-Staff is assigned to assist with the jobs.
-Below is a checklist of responsibilities.

-- 1. Check in with Site Commander for situation briefing. - 2.
-Obtain necessary equipment and supplies from Logistics. - 3.
+Operati ons Chief Check/Se Operations Chief manages the direct response to the disaster, which can include the following: Site Facility ecurity, Search & Rescue, Medical, Student Care, and Student Release.
+Staff is assigned to assist with the jobs. a checklist of responsibilities.
+Start-up Actions 1.
+2. 3.
+Check in with Site Commander for situation briefing.
+Obtain necessary equipment and supplies from Logistics.
 Put on position identifier, such as vest, if available.

-- 1. Assume the duties of all operations positions until staff is available and assigned. - \\\\2.
-As staff is assigned, brief them on the situation and supervise their activities, utilizing the position checklists. - \\\\3.
+Operatio nal Duties 1.
+2. Assume the duties of all operations positions until staff is available and assigned.
+As staff is assigned, brief them on the situation and supervise their activities, utilizing the position checklists.
+3. 4.
 If additional supplies or staff is needed for the Operations Section, notify Logistics.
-When additional staff arrive, brief them on the situation, and assign them asneeded. - \\\\\4.
+When additional staff arrive, brief them on the situation, and assign them asneeded.
 Coordinate Search & Rescue operations.
-Appoint S&R Team Leader to direct their operations if necessary. - \\\\5.
-As information is received from Operations staff, pass it on to Situation Analysis and/or the Site Commander. - 6.
-Inform the Plans Chief of Operations' tasks and priorities. - \\\\7.
-Make sure that Operations staff are following standard procedures, utilizing appropriate safety gear, and documenting their activities. - 8.
-Schedule breaks and reassign Operations staff within the section asneeded.
+Appoint S&R Team Leader to direct their operations if necessary.
+5. 6.
+As information is received from Operations' tasks and priorities.
+As information Evaluation Analysis and/or the Site Commander.
+Inform the Plans Chief of Operations' tasks and priorities.

+Closing Down

+documenting their activities.

-- 1. At the Site Commander's direction, release Operations staff no longer needed.
-Direct staff members to sign out through Timekeeping. - \\\\2.
-Return equipment and reusable supplies to Logistics. - 3.
-When authorized by SC, deactivate the section and close out alllogs. - \\\\\4.
-Provide logs and other relevant documents to the, DocumentationUnit.
+At the Site Commander's direction, release Operations staff no longer needed.
+Direct staff members to sign out through Timekeeping.
+Return equipment and reusable supplies to Logistics.
+When authorized by SC, deactivate the section and close out alllogs.
+Provide logs and other relevant documents to the, Documentation Unit.